 Supporting the Familias Unidas por la Justicia farmworker union at Sakuma Bros.
 Farm in Burlington, WA

-Eaters, farmers, retailers, and food organizations alike are asking our legislators to vote “no” on the proposed Trans-Pacific Partnership trade agreement.
-This agreement promotes the interests of large corporations, while ignoring the interests of farmers, food safety, and our democracy.
+CAGJ joined Washington Fair Trade Coalition (WFTC) and 350.org in a broad international coalition that successfully halted the Trans-Pacific Partnership (TPP), a trade agreement that promoted the interests of large corporations, while ignoring the interests of farmers, food safety, and our democracy.

 Past and Ongoing Campaigns